-So when Makiko found the "medicine" and be-

-gan studying it in secret, her mother had not thought anything of it.
+So when Makiko found the "medicine" and began studying it in secret, her mother had not thought anything of it.
 It had never occurred to her that there was anything unusual about Makiko's behavior.

 Her mother had aged very quickly after her father's death, but even so, if she had watched her daughter attentively, she might have noticed the change.

-Her daughter was oddly cheerful, and there was a newfound gleam in her eves.
+Her daughter was oddly cheerful, and there was a newfound gleam in her eyes.

-It had all begun two months before, when she

-had found a half-used ampule of unknown origin in a patient's room.
+It had all begun two months before, when she had found a half-used ampule of unknown origin in a patient's room.

 It was lying on the floor under a sleeping patient's bed.
 It looked like nothing more than trash.
-It was placed there so unobtrusively, like a ball lying by the side of the road outside a house.
+It was placed there so unobtrusively, like a ball lying by the roadside outside a house.